usnistgov/hiperc/README.rst

    gpucc), libraries, and a compatible graphics card or accelerator.

 `Xeon Phi`_
-   Low-level and loop-level massive parallelism for ccNUMA_ multicore CPU-based accelerators supporting AVX-512 vectorized instructions.
+   Low-level and loop-level massive parallelism for ccNUMA_ many-integrated-core CPU architectures supporting AVX-512 vectorized instructions.
+First-gen Knights Corner (KNC_) cards were coprocessors, but second-gen Knights Landing (KNL_) devices can run code natively.
 Programmed like threaded CPU code, but with more opportunities for tuning and much greater performance.
    Only available through the Intel compiler, and requires Xeon Phi hardware.

 Generically speaking, OpenMP_ and OpenAcc_ provide low barriers for entry into acceleration; CUDA_ and `Xeon Phi`_ require high